 The permit is a temporary work permit for international students who have graduated from Canadian Designated Learning Institutions.
 The PGWPs are open permits that grant foreigners freedom to work anywhere in Canada as long they meet the requirements set out by the laws and regulations of each province or territory where it applies.

-Who Is Not Eligible For PGWPs?
+Who is not Eligible for PGWPs?

 You aren’t eligible for a PGWP if you:

-- Already received a post-graduation work permit.
+• Already received a post-graduation work permit.

-- Studied English or French as a second language.
+• Studied English or French as a second language.

-- Took general interest or self-improvement courses.
+• Took general interest or self-improvement courses.

-- Participated in the government of Canada awards program funded by global affairs Canada (GAC).
+• Participated in the Government of Canada awards program funded by Global Affairs Canada (GAC).

-- Had funding from GAC.
+• Had funding from GAC.

-- Got the equal opportunity scholarship, Canada-chile.
+• Got an equal opportunity scholarship, from Canada Chile.

-- Participated in the Canada-China scholars exchanges program.
+• Participated in the Canada-China scholars exchanges program.

-- Completed the majority of a study program by distance learning (online courses, e-learning, or correspondence).
+• Completed the majority of a study program by distance learning (online courses, e-learning, or correspondence).

-- Completed a study program at a non-Canadian institution located in Canada.
+• Completed a study program at a non-Canadian institution located in Canada.

-Time Duration For Approval
+Time duration for Approval

 Your permit to work in Canada is a process that takes 80-180 days.
 While you wait, you are free to find employment provided for students applying before the date their permits expire.
 It is 180 days after completing all study requirements and successfully graduating from an academic program.